 By cultivating an ideal and comfortable work station, an individual may reduce the risk of developing lasting negative effects.
 Solutions can be as simple as aligning desk, chair, and monitor height to the correct position for an individual.
-One of the most important, however, is finding the right keyboard.
+Selecting the proper ergonomic mouse for extended use can also save your mouse hand from carpal tunnel.
+But one of the most important, however, is finding the right keyboard.
 Using a standard keyboard can put unnecessary strain on your hand and wrists, but this strain can be alleviated by investing in an ergonomic keyboard.

 Why do I need an ergonomic keyboard?

 If you let yourself sit in a relaxed, normal position, your arms will fall naturally to your side, a shoulder length apart.
 Reaching for a non-ergonomic keyboard from this position forces your hands together in a tight, unnatural position.
-This is an awkward way to type, and it puts significant strain on the hands, wrists, and shoulders.
+Standard keyboards also tend to have a positive tilt built into them, so that your wrists have to bend upward unnaturally.
+These issues lead to awkward typing postures that put significant strain on the hands, wrists, and shoulders.

 Ergonomic keyboards allow your hands to sit in a wider, more natural position, which feels more comfortable and allows you to be more productive.
 Furthermore, using an ergonomic keyboard may reduce or prevent serious harm to the wrists, tendons, and fingers.
 Overtime, an investment in an ergonomic keyboard will pay for itself by increasing individual productivity and by preventing unnecessary visits to the doctor.